-Students will learn to conduct community program and organizational evaluations using depth psychological, participatory, and empowering frameworks, for example, collecting organizational and community symbols, visions, missions, and dreams as well as other types of qualitative data to determine processes and outcomes of interventions and collective action.
-Students will interpret results and apply lessons learned for community and organizational healing and development.
-Particular emphasis will be given to the role of worldview and political ideology in addressing evaluative inquiry and the framing of a participatory and empowering evaluation approach.
+Students will learn to conduct community program and organizational evaluations using empowerment and participatory frameworks, as well as other types of evaluation data to determine processes and outcomes of interventions and collective action.
+Students will learn to interpret results and apply lessons learned for community and organizational growth and development.
+Particular emphasis will be given to the importance of worldview and political ideology in addressing evaluative inquiry and the framing of a participatory and empowering evaluation approach.
 Students will learn to design evaluations, develop evaluation plans, and align evaluation questions to program and organizational learning needs.
-In addition, students will conduct needs assessments, define and prioritize program goals and objectives, and develop procedures and techniques to identify evaluation data sources and target population.
+In addition, students will learn to conduct needs assessments, define and prioritize program goals and objectives, and develop procedures and techniques to identify evaluation data sources and target population.
 Emphasis will be placed on participatory and empowering evaluation approaches that increase program sustainability.

 Participatory Research Practicum: Creating an Interpretive Community DPC 990, 2 units

-Students will work with a variety of qualitative interpretive frameworks, including visual, phenomenological, voice-centered, participatory action research, and thematic analysis, in order to learn how to strengthen their data collection skills.
+Students will work with a variety of qualitative interpretive frameworks, including visual, participatory action research, and thematic analysis, in order to learn how to strengthen their data collection skills.
 Students will apply various methodological approaches that promote participation, inclusion of diverse and conflicting voices and worldviews, and crystallization of data interpretation.
-By engaging in collaborative research, students will deepen their sensitivity to ethical issues and the impact of social location on data collection and interpretation, applying continuous self-reflexivity to avoid miss-representation and imposition of bias.
+By engaging together in research, students will deepen their sensitivity to ethical issues and the impact of social location within the structural factors that continue to maintain coloniality on data collection and interpretation, as well as practice strategies in the analysis of their own experiences.
 Students will learn how to use research results for transformative social change.
 Emphasis will be given to the importance of “giving psychology away” throughout the research process and in developing research products for community use and sustainable systems change.

 Dissertation Development I DPC 932A, 2/3 unit

-The Dissertation Development three-course sequence provides the framework for writing the concept paper, which serves as the basis for the dissertation proposal.
-The focus of the first course is on crafting a research question/area and drafting a literature review.
+The Dissertation Development three-course sequence provides the framework for writing the Concept Paper, which serves as the basis for the dissertation proposal.
+The focus of the first course is on crafting a research question/area, establishing the purpose of the research, and drafting a literature review.
 Pass/No Pass.